fasouto/fasouto.github.com/_posts/2014-02-25-unix-tips-and-tricks.md

 #### Typing long or tricky commands

-` fc ` Open an text editor to write your command
+` fc ` open an text editor to write your command

 #### Get your external IP